 What are channels in Microsoft Teams?

-Channels are dedicated sections within a Team to keep conversations organized.
-Either by topics, projects, disciplines or whatever else works for your team.
+Channels dedicate sections within a Team to keep conversations organized, either by topics, projects, disciplines or however else you wish to organise your team.

 The awesomeness doesn’t stop here!
 There are more useful features:

 - Link per team or channel